-436-120-0720 Fee Schedule and Conditions for Payment of Vocational Assistance Costs
+436-120-0720 Fee Schedule-and Conditions for Payment of Vocational Assistance Costs

-- (1) The director has established the following fee schedule for professional costs and direct worker purchases.
+- (1) The director has established the following fee schedule in section (3) of this rule for professional costs and direct worker purchases.
 The schedule sets maximum spending limits per claim opening for each category; however, the insurer may spend more than the maximum limit if the insurer determines the individual case so warrants.
-Spending limits are to be adjusted annually, effective July 1.
-The annual adjustment is based on the conversion factor described in OAR 436-120-0005 and published with the cost-of-living matrix. - (2) For workers found to have an exceptional disability or exceptional loss of earning capacity as defined in OAR 436-120-0443 the fee schedule spending limits for the Training category and DE/Training Combined category listed below must be increased by 30%.
+Spending limits will are to be adjusted annually, effective July 1.
+The annual adjustment is based on the conversion factor described in OAR 436-120-0005 and published with the cost-of-living matrix in Bulletin 124. - (2) For workers needing an extended training plan found to have an exceptional disability or exceptional loss of earning capacity under as defined in OAR 436-120-0443, the fee schedule spending limits for the Training category and Direct Employment/Training Combined category listed below must be increased by 30 percent%.

-(3) Amounts include professional costs, travel/wait, and other travel expenses:
+(3) Amounts include professional costs, travel and /wait time, and other travel expenses:

-Categories of Vocational Assistance Direct Worker Purchases
+Categories of Vocational Assistance Professional Spending Limits Direct Worker Purchases Spending Limits

-Spending Limits Spending Limits

-Eligibility determination without substantial handicap analysis 54.7% Not applicable (NA)
+Eligibility determination without substantial handicap analysis 55 54.7%

 Substantial handicap analysis 109.4% NA

 Direct Employment 736.1% 368.1%

-Training 1840.4% 2429.3%
+Training 1840.4% 2429 .3 %

-DE/Training Combined 2044.8% NA
+Direct Employment/Training Combined 204 5 4.8% NA

-Dispute Resolution 61.3% NA
+Dispute Resolution 61 .3 % NA